Bunt Placement

 - Reading the Bunt DefenseReading the bunt defense means identifying, before the pitch, how the corner infielders and pitcher are positioned to field a bunt, and using that read to decide bunt type and placement.

-- Push BuntA push bunt uses a firmer, more deliberate bat push rather than a soft catch-and-give, driving the ball past the pitcher into the space between the first and second baseman.
+- Push BuntA push bunt uses a firmer, more deliberate bat push rather than a soft catch-and-give.
+This drives the ball past the pitcher into the space between the first and second baseman.

 - Sacrifice BuntA sacrifice bunt is intentionally tapping the ball softly into play to advance a baserunner, trading the batter's out for a runner moving into scoring position.

-- Drag BuntA drag bunt is a bunt for a base hit where a fast runner — typically a left-handed slapper — starts moving toward first before contact, using the running start to beat the throw.
+- Drag BuntA drag bunt is a bunt for a base hit where a fast runner.
+This means typically a left-handed slapper.
+This means starts moving toward first before contact.
+This uses the running start to beat the throw.

 Related guides & benchmarks